johncobley/jQuery-Paging/README.md

 # jQuery-Paging
 A jQuery based plugin that displays a list of clickable links that can be used to navigate across pages.

-This project requires jQuery and the jQuery-UI CSS file
+This project requires jQuery and the jQuery-UI CSS file.

 ## Example Usage: